 Be Mindful of Noise Pollution

 First-time renters are among the foremost producers of noise pollution.
 Many of these individuals just came from college or high school and are used to cutting loose after the sun goes down.
-However, when residing in an apartment, it’s important to understand that your unit is in very close proximity to your neighbors’ units.
+However, when residing in a house in Tay Ho, it’s important to understand that your unit is in very close proximity to your neighbors’ units.
 This means that if loud noises are emanating from your apartment, your neighbors are likely to hear them.
-Noise pollution can be particularly annoying during the nighttime hours, when many residents are trying to rest up for the day ahead.
+Noise pollution can be particularly annoying during the nighttime hours when many residents are trying to rest up for the day ahead.
 Even if you don’t mean to be rude, engaging in noise pollution illustrates a distinct lack of consideration for your neighbors, and being a noisy tenant is unlikely to earn you points with your landlord.

 Be Responsible with Your Garbage